FMburger/CSharp-100DaysOfCode/README.md

 ##### Step by Step
 1. Declare a one-dimensional char array c
-2. Reverse the array s using for loop (half of array)
+2. Reverse the char array s using for loop (half of array)

 ##### Code
     public void ReverseString(char[] s) {